huggingface/blog/gptq-integration.md

   guest: true
 ---

-# Making LLMs lighter with AutoGPTQ, transformers
+# Making LLMs lighter with AutoGPTQ and transformers

 Large language models have demonstrated remarkable capabilities in understanding and generating human-like text, revolutionizing applications across various domains.
 However, the demands they place on consumer hardware for training and deployment have become increasingly challenging to meet.